 As a fan of baseball, I can’t help but notice the parallels and lessons that directly apply to something else I love: illustration.
 With outfield assists from fellow baseball fans Sarah Bunting, Tad Carpenter, John Hendrix, Kenard Pak, Elias Stein, Matt Tavares, and John Tomac, we discuss the lessons artists can learn from our national pastime.
 So pull up your socks and chew on some gum—we’re talking baseball and illustration!Read More

 In the post-Internet age, the traditional model of learning a discipline in the creative arts—i.e., completing a four-year program at a brick-and-mortar college or university—is being questioned.

 With rising tuition costs, more people are asking, “Are art schools worth it?”
 Criticisms leveled against art schools are many.
 And even though I agree with some of them, I will always advocate for art schools.
 Here’s why:Read More

-At conferences, schools, and through social media, I get this question a lot:
+At conferences, schools, and through social media, someone asks me:

 How do you find illustrators?
 What are you looking for?Read More